-Additional banquet tickets for family and friends - You can purchase extra banquet tickets as part of your registration, at the tables in the Atrium at Clarke, or at the door to the banquet.
+Additional Saturday dinner tickets for family and friends - You can purchase extra banquet tickets as part of your registration, at the tables at the informaiton area at the Isle, or at the door to the banquet.

 On the other end of accommodations is tent camping.
 You can tent camp a part or your entire stay at TOMRV.
-There is tent camping for no charge on the grounds at Scott Community College and at Goose Lake on Friday before the ride.
 This is a low impact quiet affair.
 If you use this, be sure to respect the property and leave your site clean.

-On Saturday there is also camping on the soccer field at Clarke, and there is a charge for this.
-You are entitled to use the dormitory showers as a camper, and a towel is provided.
+On Friday and Saturday there is camping at Lindsey Yacht Club.
+There is a charge for this.
+You are entitled to use the yacht club showers as a camper, and a towel is not provided.

-When you ask a TOMRV rider about the ride, you will probably hear about the banquet.
-This is a truly wonderful dinner after a hard day on the road.
-There are dozens of delicious foods to choose from and all that you will want to eat.
-The banquet starts at 4 p.m. and runs until 8:30 p.m.
+The optional dinner at the Isle Hotel starts at 4 p.m. and runs until 8:30 p.m.
 So you can plan when to drop in.
-Your wristband admits you to the banquet.
-If you have non-riding friends, you may buy extra banquet tickets during registration, in the atrium at Clarke on Saturday afternoon, or at the door.
+Your ticket admits you to the dinner.
+If you have non-riding friends, you may buy extra dinner tickets during registration, at the Isle hotel on Saturday afternoon, or at the door.

-The banquet will include vegan fare as well as traditional.
+The dinner will include vegan fare as well as traditional.
 The serving dishes will be marked for you.

 Motels on Friday evening